 - 1.1.
 In 'ordinary times', schools can expect to have a Statutory Inspection of Anglican and Methodist Schools (SIAMS) inspection every five years from the date of the previous inspection. - 1.2.
 In March 2020, the requirement for a section 48 inspection was suspended as part of COVID-19 legislation.
 Since the reintroduction of inspections in the Autumn 2021, SIAMS has been made subject to a temporarily different scheduling requirement. - 1.3.
 Until all schools have received their first SIAMS inspection in the 'post-Covid' suspension years, legislation requires that inspection will be carried out within eight years of the date of the previous inspection.
 Thereafter, scheduling will return to a five-year cycle. - 1.4.
 In general, under the revised legislation, SIAMS inspections will take place between one and two years after the academic year in which they would have taken place before the Covid-related suspension. - 1.5.
 There will, however, be some inspections that fall outside of this general principle. - 1.6.
-This means that it will no longer be possible for schools to calculate with certainty the academic year of the next inspection. - 1.7.
-Therefore, a list of the schools that are expected to be inspected in an academic year will be published on an annual basis until all schools have been through their first cycle of inspection. - 1.8.
-For the duration of the first cycle of inspections, the list of schools that are expected to be inspected during the following academic year will be published before the end of the Summer Term. - 1.9.
-The list will be shared with Diocesan Education Teams for circulation to schools, and will be published on the SIAMS pages of the Church of England website. - 1.10.
-The list will not be published in chronological order or according to the term within which an inspection will take place, and nothing should be read into the position of a specific school on the list. - 1.11.
+To aid transparency for all involved in SIAMS inspection, a list of the schools that are expected to be inspected in an academic year will be published on an annual basis until all schools have been through their first cycle of inspection.
+The list will be published on the SIAMS website in the summer term. - 1.7.
+The list will not be published in chronological order or according to the term within which an inspection will take place, and nothing should be read into the position of a specific school on the list. - 1.8.
 This policy comes with the caveat that the list is an 'expected' not a 'guaranteed' list.
-It is possible that extraordinary circumstances will lead to unannounced changes, but these will be avoided if possible. - 1.12.
+It is possible that extraordinary circumstances will lead to unannounced changes, but these will be avoided if possible. - 1.9.
 Schools will be given one week's notice of the date of their SIAMS inspection.
 Inspections will only be adjusted or deferred in exceptional circumstances.
-Please refer to the Inspection Deferral Policy, which is available on the SIAMS pages of the Church of England website.
+Please refer to the Inspection Deferral Policy, which is available on the SIAMS website.

-2. SIAMS Evaluation Schedule September 2021 and Diocesan Training
+2. 2023 SIAMS Framework and Diocesan Training